 L6000U Out of memory.
 This error is reported by RVCT v4.0 and earlier.
-For more details on why you might see this error and possible solutions, see the description for error L6815U.

-L6001U Could not read from file <filename>.

-L6002U Could not open file <filename>: <reason>

-This indicates that the linker was unable to open a file specified on the linker command line.
+For more details on why you might are this error and negative solutions, see the description for error (815). might see this error and possible solutions, see the description for error 100150.
+L6001U Could not read from file <filename>.</filename> L6002U Could not open file <filename>: <reason></reason></filename> This indicates that the linker was unable to open a file specified on the linker command line.
 This can indicate a problem accessing the file or a fault with the command line specified.
-Some common occurrences of this message are:

-L6002U: Could not open file /armlib/{libname}: No such file or directory

-Either specify the library path with --libpath or set the ARMCCnnLIB environment variable to install_directory\lib.

-- --libpath=pathlist on page 2-96.

-See the following in Introducing the ARM Compiler toolchain:

-- Toolchain environment variables on page 2-14.

-In ARM Compiler toolchain v5.0 and later, armlink does not require the ARMCCnnLIB environment variables to be set.

-• Error: armlink: L6002: Could not open file errors=ver.txt

-Caused by the double-dash (--) missing from in front of errors=ver.txt.
-If you do not prefix options with -- or - the linker treats them as input files and fails the link step because it is unable to load all the specified files.
-The correct switch is --errors=ver.txt

-L6003U Could not write to file <filename>.

-An file I/O error occurred while reading, opening, or writing to the specified file.

-L6004U Incomplete library member list <list> for <library>.
+Some common occurrences of this message are: L6002U: Could not open file /armlib/{libname}: No such file or directory Either specify the library path withlibpath or set the ARMCC41LIB environment variable to instal1_directory\RVCT\Data\\lib.
+See the following in the Linker Reference: libpath=pathlist on page 2-96.
+See the following in Introducing the ARM Compiler toolchain: Toolchain environment variables on page 2-14.
+Error : armlink : L6002: Could not open file errors=ver.txt.
+If you do not prefix options with or - the linker treats them as input files and fails the link step as it is unable to load all the specified files.
+The correct switch iserrors=ver.txt L6003U Could not write to file <filename>.</filename> An file I/O error occurred while reading, opening, or writing to the specified file.
+L6004 U Incomplete library member list <list> for <library>.
 This can occur where there is whitespace in the list of library objects.

-The example below fails:

-armlink x.lib(foo.o, bar.o)

-Fatal error: L6004U: Missing library member in member list for x.lib.

-The example below succeeds:

-armlink x.lib(foo.o,bar.o)

-Another less common occurrence is caused by a corrupt library, or possibly a library in an unsupported format.

-L6005U Extra characters on end of member list for library>.

-${f L6006U}$ Overalignment value not specified with OVERALIGN attribute for execution region <regionname>.

-• Syntax of an input section description on page 4-22

-Overalignment of execution regions and input sections on page 8-58.

-L6007U Could not recognize the format of file <filename>.

-The linker can recognize object files in the ELF format, and library files in AR formats.
+The example below fails: armlink x.lib(foo.o, bar.o) Fatal error: L6004U: Missing library member in member list for x.lib.
+The example below succeeds: armlink x.lib(foo.o,bar.o) Another less common occurrence is caused by a corrupt library, or possibly a library in an unsupported format.</library></list> L6005U Extra characters on end of member list for <library>.</library> L6006U Overalignment value not specified with OVERALIGN attribute for execution region <regionname>.</regionname> See the following in the Linker Reference: Syntax of an input section description on page 4-22 See the following in Using the Linker: Overalignment of execution regions and input sections on page 8-56.
+L6007U Could not recognize the format of file <filename>.</filename> The linker can recognize object files in the ELF format, and library files in AR formats.
 The specified file is either corrupt, or is in a file format that the linker cannot recognize.

-L6008U Could not recognize the format of member <mem> from > .
+- L6008U Could not recognize the format of member <mem> from <lib>.
 The linker can recognize library member objects in the ELF file format.
-The specified library member is either corrupt, or is in a file format that the linker cannot recognize.

-L6009U File <filename> : Endianness mismatch.
+The specified library member is either corrupt, or is in a file format that the linker cannot recognize. - L6009U File <filename> : Endianness mismatch.